A Word On Egyptian Cotton & Thread Count From Founder, Susan Dollenmaier

 Premium sheeting should be produced with extra long staple cotton no matter the thread count.

 Europeans never used the thread count system.
-They used grams per square inch.
+They used grams per square meter.
 But the American marketplace has been brain washed into asking for thread counts, so the Europeans devised a way to answer their question which was never meant to be applied to sateens and jacquards.

 All cotton sheeting produced by Anichini utilizes long staple cotton.